jackcasey/PixelAether/README.md

 Imagine a 2D minecraft creative mode sever with clients running in the browser.

 PixelAether initializes a collaborative game world that:
-- Runs in the your browser
+- Runs in your browser
 - Is massivley multiplayer
 - Stores map data in a MongoDB collection
   - Maps of infinite size!